-All requests for PTO are to be submitted by the postdoctoral fellow to the Site Training Director as far in advance as possible.
-Approval of the dates on which a postdoctoral fellow wishes to take PTO is at the discretion of the supervisor and is subject to the consideration of departmental and organizational scheduling.
+All requests for Paid Time Off (PTO) are to be submitted by the postdoctoral fellow to the Site Training Coordinator as a minimum of one month prior to desired leave and after consultation with the immediate supervisor.
+Approval of the dates on which a postdoctoral fellow wish to take PTO is at the discretion of the Program Director.
 Once the leave request has been approved, the postdoctoral fellow should also notify other clinical staff to ensure that the proper procedures are followed, in terms of patient care, during the fellow's absence.
-It will also be the postdoctoral fellow's responsibility to reschedule any individual supervision sessions that will be missed during his or her leave, notify the group supervior and notify the course Director if Didactics Seminar will be missed.
+It will also be the postdoctoral fellow's responsibility to reschedule any individual supervision sessions that will be missed during his or her leave, notify the supervisors and notify the Course Director if Didactics Seminar will be missed.
+PTO is accrued during each pay period.
+No PTO can be taken in the first 60 days of the academic year with the exception of time off due to illness.
+This allows for appropriate transition to new clinic environment.
+PTO cannot be taken during the last two weeks of employment.

 Note: Fellows provide clinical coverage during FSU holidays when clinics are operating.
-Fellows will be allowed to make up their holiday time on an alternative date.
-Holidy coverage are prepared by Chief Fellow in collaboration with Site Training Director who will use a rotating schedule to maximize equity.
+Faculty are available for supervision.
+Fellows will be allowed to make up their holiday time on an alternative date within a month of the holiday.
+Holiday coverage are prepared by the Site Coordinators who will use a rotating schedule to maximize equity.